 Keep in mind that data in KEES will significantly impact the outcome of the resulting redetermination.
-Programs that have not undergone conversion cleanup since KEES implementation, have experienced an overridden EDBC or have incomplete data records may be adversely impacted by the mass change and will require special attention.
+Programs that have experienced an overridden EDBC or have incomplete data records may be adversely impacted by the mass change and will require special attention.
 These include programs with overdue action.
 When COLA runs, the determination may fail and result in manual work on the part of staff to ensure proper coverage is issued.